Kuuro-neko/sideCat-Kuuro/README.md

 - Drag the elements to the place of your choice (RMB > Parameters > Stick to edge to disable the sticking thing)

-To customise the location, metrics and language edit @Resources/styles.inc<br>
+To customize the location, metrics and language edit @Resources/styles.inc<br>
 More help about this in @Resources/WeatherData/MeasureNamesReference.txt

+There are a lot of things you can easily change, just dig in the files !

 ## Credits